ArchipelagoMW/Archipelago/worlds/checksmate/docs/checksmate_en.md

 #### Diffculty and Material via Progression Balancing

 Increased progression balancing will place your pieces earlier, including pocket pieces and consuls.
-However, the game can be much easier with useful and filler items, since the AI makes weaker chess moves for each useful item you acquire.
+However, the AI makes weaker chess moves for each useful item you acquire, so the game can be much easier with useful and filler items.
 Since progression balancing tends to move useful items later, you may actually find the game easier at lower progression balancing.